Frequently Asked Questions

 Where can I try on Akrone watches?

-Akrone watches can be tried on by appointment in our showroom in Nantes, Monday to Friday, from 10 a.m. to 5 p.m. (excluding public holidays).
-Requests can only be made via the online schedule available on our website.
-Appointments are not taken by email, phone, or chat.
-Outside of the showroom, we regularly participate in trade shows in France and abroad.
-To stay up-to-date with our latest news and upcoming dates, subscribe to our newsletter or follow us on social media.
+Akrone watches can be tried on by appointment in our showroom in Nantes, Monday to Friday, 10 a.m. to 5 p.m. (excluding public holidays).
+Appointments can only be made via the online schedule available on our website.

 How do I know if an Akrone watch is available?